opf/openproject/docs/glossary/README.md

 ### Meetings

 In OpenProject Software, Meetings is defined as a [module](#module) that allows the organization of meetings.
 The module has to be activated in the [project settings](#project-settings) by a project admin in order to be displayed in the side navigation.
+Since the release of OpenProject 13.1, you can choose between the previously used classic meetings and the new dynamic meetings.
 [See our user guide for more information on Meeting management in OpenProject](https://www.openproject.org/docs/user-guide/meetings/)

 ### Member